 Transitions our Young Adult Strategies Program, provides evidence-based services, addresses substance misuse prevention strategies for 18-25 year olds in high need and high risk areas.
 The goals of the program are to reduce risk factors and positively impact healthy decisions around the use of substances and increase knowledge overall on the subject.
 Improved employment, relationship and coping skills related to multiple stress factors are the side effects of the investment that young people can experience.

-or in the misuse of substances.
-For young families coping with similar issues, relationships and parenting the need for developing coping mechanisms is critical for the welfare and safety of the family.
+For young families coping with similar issues, relationships and parenting the need for developing positive mechanisms is critical for the welfare and safety of the entire family.
 Whether in a work or home environment, nurturing the development of key skills to minimize stressors in the lives of young adults in order to reduce the misuse of substances in their lives is the focus of the work.

 Transitions- offers a weekly support group for young adults and the people who support them, to gain knowledge about the program, and to establish a plan that will improve their lives at work, and home.
 Additionally, support through education, and individual, community or work based meetings are created to support those seeking assistance to improve their health, and well being.

 EMPLOYERS-HR and EAP staff, this program is offered at NO COST to employers; services which could meet the needs of your employees needing assistance with substance misuse.

 This service is provided through a grant from Bureau of Drug and Alcohol Services through United Way to the South Central Public Health Network in response to the substance misuse crisis our communities are facing.